 - Google Maps can help you determine the best way to get to your transit stop

 - Real-Time Information can tell you when the next bus is arriving at your stop.
-Real-time information is available at select bus hubs and shelters, online, and through mobile apps like the Transit App.
+Real-time information is available at select bus hubs and shelters, online, and through mobile apps like the Clipper® App and the Transit App.